vized-io/vized-studio-releases/examples/EIP/SplitterResequencer/README.md

 Enhance each order with processing metadata and business rules:

-1. Add Set Header processors to extract order information (orderId, orderDate, priority).
+1. Add Set Header processors to extract order information (orderId, orderTime, deliveryTime, priority).
 2. Add a Set Body processor with Groovy script to enrich orders with:
    - Processing timestamp
    - Original processing sequence number